concreteguillotine/linkit/README.md

 <!-- TODO first: profiles, then restyle website -->

 On it, users can:                                     <!-- TODO: -->
+    - upload images, text, links                      <!--
+                                                           video embedding
-    - upload images, text, links                      <!-- regular users can upload posts video embedding thumbnails on the homepage for image posts TBD -->
+                                                           thumbnails on the homepage for image posts TBD -->